santiagohirschmann/santiagohirschmann.github.io/_posts/2020-08-15-SharkNinja4.md

 <span class="image center"><img src="{{ "/images/" | absolute_url }}" alt="" /></span>
 <span class="image left"><img src="{{ "/images/IR2.png" | absolute_url }}" alt="" /></span>

-Here, I tried to design a mirrored surface in the IR receiver housing that would split a small beam of light and direct it to two sensors.
+Here, I designed a mirrored surface in the IR receiver housing that would split a small beam of light and direct it to two sensors.
+I used MATLAB to model the surface necessary to hit the IR receivers and then used a parametrization tool in SolidWorks to create the necessary mirrored surface.
 This would have improved the accuracy of the docking guidance system and result in improved docking performance.